Contact Carter Yorkies

 listings

-Myra, a Nala and Max daughter,
+Myra, a Nala and Max daughter, with

-with her duck above, and grown to
+her duck above, and grown on the

 right.
 She is always happy.

+daughter.
 So sweet.
-She is expecting puppies today.
+She is expecting puppies

 MYRA